UTINKA/NFS-U-Client.Server/README.md

-# Need For Speed: Underground Server
+# Need For Speed: Underground Client and Server

 This server was initially developed by [3 PriedeZ](http://3priedez.net)